FluxML/Optimisers.jl/docs/src/api.md

 Optimisers.adjust(::Any, ::Real)
 ```

-Calling `Functors.@functor` on your model's layer types by default causes the
+Calling `Functors.@functor` on your model's layer types by default causes
+these functions to recurse into all children, and ultimately optimise
+all `isnumeric` leaf nodes.
-optimiser to act on all suitable fields.
-To restrict this, define `trainable`:
+To further restrict this by ignoring some fields of a layer type, define `trainable`:

 ```@docs
+Optimisers.isnumeric
 Optimisers.trainable
 ```